DerSpatz/PCB-reflow-solder-heat-plate/README.md

 ## Hardware design

 The idea for this design comes from https://github.com/AfterEarthLTD/Solder-Reflow-Plate.
 But when I checked the original design, I found some issues that could cause safety problems and other design choices that are not optimal.
+Brettski74 recommends this project now it seems, but is still improving on that original design and software at https://github.com/brettski74/Solder-Reflow-Plate if anyone has an 'original' design already assembled that they want to get a bit more functionality out of.

 ### Feature list